Next, our final news roundup and information overload hour.

 I'm glad you called.

-So I have a a question, and hopefully maybe you can give me some perspective on it.
+So I have a question, and hopefully, maybe you can give me some perspective on it.

-You know, historically, uh in World War II, the Allies all got together, and and specifically the the petroleum production and uh the raw materials, steel, that sort of thing, production of the U.S. is one of the one of the contributing factors that that helped the Allies win that over time.
+You know, historically, in World War II, the Allies all got together, and specifically the petroleum production and the raw materials, steel, that sort of thing, production of the U.S. is one of the contributing factors that help the Allies win that over time.

-Um when we talk about doing ramping production up right now for the economy, I'm I'm totally in favor of that, and I'm certainly not an anti-oil or anti-drilling person or anything like that.
+When we talk about ramping production up right now for the economy, I'm totally in favor of that, and I'm certainly not an anti-oil or anti-drilling person or anything like that.

 But has there been any realistic conversation that you're aware of as to the actual reserve needs that we would have if we got into a protracted land war?